 The 9 Best Swimming Holes in Gatlinburg + Insider’s Tips

 The Great Smoky Mountains offer plenty of swimming options for visitors to enjoy.
-Whether you prefer to take a refreshing dip in your Gatlinburg cabin with a pool or cool off in one of the natural swimming holes, each option is sure to invigorate and revitalize you.
+If you’re looking to spend a couple of days near the Smoky Mountains, whether you prefer to take a refreshing dip in your Gatlinburg cabin with a pool or cool off in one of the natural swimming holes with cool water, each option is sure to invigorate and revitalize you.
 For those who prefer to just dip their toes, there are plenty of swimming holes in Gatlinburg with warm rocks to bask on and let the babbling waters soothe and calm you.

 1. Midnight Hole

 Midnight Hole is one of the best-known swimming holes in the Great Smoky Mountains.
-Located at Big Creek on the North Carolina/Tennessee state line, just inside Great Smoky Mountains National Park, this swimming spot is formed where the creek flows between two large boulders.
+Located at Big Creek on the north carolina side of the North Carolina/Tennessee state line, just inside Great Smoky Mountains National Park, this swimming spot is formed where the creek flows between two large boulders.

 The trail to this swimming hole follows an old railroad grade used to haul lumber out of the mountains during the logging boom.
 The hike to the Midnight Hole is 1.4 miles